orangejuice/blog/data/activity/movie-那年夏天-宁静的海-1991/record.en.md

       status: todo
 ---

-The film has a magic that spreads me out from the anxiety of sitting in the afternoon room.
-The music is beautifully soothing, with surging waves and Japanese interactions.
-The female protagonist is always colorful, and the gaze ahead is charming.
-Her small oval face and broken bangs are never monotonous.
-Quiet and delicate, it's trivial but not boring.
-It's about life on the margin of the world, about life, pure love and companionship, about the life force that we don't know, in a story of a deaf-mute surfing.
+The film has a kind of magic that unfolds me from the agitation of sitting in my room in the afternoon.
+The music is beautifully soothing, with surging waves, and Japanese interaction.
+The female lead is always vividly colored, with a mesmerizing gaze, and her small, oval face with broken bangs is endlessly charming.
+Quiet and delicate, trivial but not boring.
+It tells a story of a deaf-mute surfer, a life on the edge of the world, writing about life, pure love and companionship, and the unknown force of life.